dblotsky/dotfiles/README.markdown

-Collection of Jamie Wong's dotfiles (mostly vim stuff)
+Collection of Jamie Wong's dotfiles

-You'll need git to get some of this stuff working nicely.
+You'll need git to get some of this stuff working nicely (namely, the vim extensions).

 Usage
 -----